DokFaust/dokfaust.github.io/_posts/2018-07-16-perf-guide-usage.md

 $ perf diff
 ```
 It is immediate to notice that a greater percentage of time is spent on `jl_read_relocations` which is probably due to more time needed to restore the previous system image.
-Also it spends less time on `jl_apply_generic`, where depending on the context, it can be wrapping around a closure.
+Also it spends less time on `jl_apply_generic`.
+This information must be collocated in context, as it probably also means that is taking less time to precompile an already present function.

 ## Other utilities : c2c, dynamic and static probing